 The Ultimate Charity Cover Letter Guide

-Charities and non-profits are motivated by far more than money—they want people with drive and passion, as well as experience.
+Charities want people with drive and passion, as well as experience.
 People who not only do the job well but do it with limited resources.
 So how do you show that you’re the candidate they’re looking for?

 What’s the point of a charity cover letter?

 Whatever role you’re applying for, a cover letter is about introducing yourself as a candidate and encouraging the recruiter to read your CV.
 It’s an opportunity to impress, prove your experience and talk passionately about your current and future career.

-If you’re applying for a charity sector job, it’s especially important to write a well-researched and passionate cover letter.
+It’s especially important to write a well-researched and passionate cover letter for a charity job.
 Just a few paragraphs will show you’re committed to helping the organisation make a difference and explain what kind of unique skills you can offer.